kynhix/frontendtest/chess-frontend-test/notes/considerations.md

 - I don't like that the ChessBoard and Sidebar are one component, but I don't want a separate layout component that needs to contain them in order for them to display properly.

+- I used a bit of padding on the entire app.
+I like to give everything a little of breathing room.